RunReveal Onboarding Guide

 - Detection success rate

-- Recent alerts generated
+- Recent signals and alerts generated

 - Average execution time